edisplay/RCB_TA_notes/week-3-intro-js-hangman-dom/lesson-plan-3.3.md

 * notice the debugger in the object below.

-* *run this code in console so that the debugger stops in the injuredStopLifting function and show how `this` is actually the owens object*
+* *run this code in console so that the debugger stops in the stopLifting function and show how `this` is actually the owens object*

 ```
 var owens = {